DaveBackus/Data_Bootcamp_Book/py-fun1.md

 **Exercise.** Print the third letter of the string `firstname = 'Monty'`.

-We can also access sequences of characters, but there's another tricky convention to deal with.
+We can also slice off sequences of characters, but there's another tricky convention to deal with.
 Let's see what the following commands do:
 ```
 c = 'something'
 print('c[1] is', c[1])